Azure/bicep/docs/examples/201/wvd-backplane-with-network-and-storage-and-monitoring/readme.md

  - File Share
  This Bicep module can be run separatly or as part of main.bicep

+## wvd-fileservices-privateendpoint-module.bicep
+This Bicep Module creates a File Services Private Endpoint in Azure connected to the WVD VNET.
+The following objects are created.
+ - Private Endpoint
+ - Private DNS Zone Group
+ - Private DNS Zone
+ This Bicep module can be run separatly or as part of main.bicep
   ## wvd-LogAnalytics.bicep
 This Bicep Module creates Log Analytics components in Azure.
 The following objects are created.
  - Log Analytics Workspace